 After 6 days in the refrigerator, they looked like this:

 I rinsed them all off gently and put them in the dehydrator for 2-3 hours.
-From here, the recipe says they can be stored in the refrigerator for up to a month.
-We will be trying them soon grated over some pasta!
+From here, the recipe says they can be stored in the refrigerator for up to a month. Â We will be trying them soon grated over some pasta!

-I had fun with the February challenge.
-Coming up in March is Jelly and/or Shrubs.
+Jelly and/or Shrubs.
 From the light research I’ve done so far, a shrub is a fruit-infused drinking vinegar.

-Have you done any food preservation using the salt preserving method?
+Have you done any food preservation using the salt-preserving method?
 If so, what did you do and how did you like it?
 Tell us about it in the comments below!